DimitrisReppas/End-to-end-wine_quality_prediction/README.md

 ```
 ### Run Tests
 These tests ensure that the code handles different scenarios correctly:
--They produce valid results for correct input ranges.
+- Producing valid results for correct input ranges.
--They raise appropriate exceptions or return error messages for out-of-range inputs and incorrect column names.
+- Raising appropriate exceptions or returning error messages for out-of-range inputs and incorrect column names.

-pytest command
+Run the tests:
 ```bash
 pytest -v
 ```
 ### Automatic testing

-Each time you perform push or pull request an automatic testing of your code is being made with the added ci_cd.yaml in the .github\workflows directory
+Each time you perform a push or pull request, automatic testing of your code is triggered using the ci_cd.yaml in the .github/workflows directory.

 ## Run the Wine Quality application